Divyanshu-RS/Task-Aura-To-Do-List/README.md

  "Add asignment due date 2nd December priority High"
 - Example prompt for editing tasks :
- "Edit task assignment to D "(will change the task title from assignment to D) -Example prompt for deketing a task :
+ "Edit task assignment to D "(will change the task title from assignment to D)
+- Example prompt for deketing a task :
  "Delete task assignment"